-C. Footwear
+D. Footwear

-- 1. Students must wear shoes that are safe and appropriate for the learning environment, including recess, PE, CTE, and labs.
-(Crocs are not appropriate for grades K-6). - 2.
-Students in grades 7- 12 may wear footwear commonly considered as beachwear (for example: flip flops, thongs, Crocs, etc.) unless a course of instruction requires them to wear safe and appropriate footwear to protect the student from injury (i.e. athletic shoes in physical education class). - 3.
-Inappropriate footwear includes, but not limited to, roller skates, skate shoes, and slippers.
+Students in K-6 must wear shoes that are safe and appropriate for recess and physical education.
+Students in grades 7-12 may wear footwear commonly considered as beachwear (for example: flip flops, thongs, etc.) unless a course of instruction requires them to wear safe and appropriate footwear to Protect the student from injury (i.e. athletic shoes in physical education class).

-D. Accessories
+E. Accessories